 - Complete any and all special meetings and consultations the surgeon requires.

-- Complete all of your testings, including lab work, x-rays, and more.
+- Complete all of your tests, including lab work, x-rays, and more.

 - Have the surgeon contact Medicare with all of the results of your medical tests.